Battle of Java (1942): West Java campaign

-commander, I ask you to communicate or broadcast [this] through the available radio communication facilities and broadcasting stations, on every whole hour and every thirty minutes starting at 0900 until 1200.
-This order applies also to the Navy and all directors of customs."
-The Shōji detachment then entered Bandung.
+By 9 March, the Nasu Detachment had reached Cimahi and the Fukushima Detachment was in Cibarusa.
+On the same day, Lieutenant General Hein ter Poorten’s deputy, Major General Jacob Pesman, issued a radio broadcast announcing that Japanese forces had broken through into the Bandung plateau and secured air superiority, making continued resistance untenable.
+He stated that ceasefire negotiations had been initiated and relayed Japanese demands issued on 8 March, including overall surrender, immediate cessation of hostilities, disarmament of all forces by 12:00 on 9 March, prohibition of destruction of military infrastructure, and restrictions on foreign communications.
+Following acceptance of these terms, the Shōji Detachment entered Bandung.

 East Java campaign

 On 1 March, Abe Kōichi's 48th Infantry Group started landing at Kragan.
 The right wing consisting of Imai Kazufumi's 1st Taiwan Infantry Regiment landing at 0345, followed by the left wing of Yanagi Isamu's 47th Infantry Regiment at 0400.
 The Imai Unit proceeded to Rembang, the Tanaka Regiment towards Cepu, the Kitamura Unit towards Bojonegoro, and the Matsumoto, Yamamoto, and Kanauiji Echelons of the Sakaguchi Detachment towards Blora.

 The 3rd (Motorised) Cavalry Squadron of the 1st Dutch KNIL Cavalry Regiment, under the command of Ritmeester C.W. de Iongh, resisted the landing force but was quickly subdued.

 On 2 March, the Imai Unit captured Rembang and the Tanaka Unit captured Cepu.
 On 3 March, the Kitamura Unit captured Bojonegoro.
 On the night of 4 March, the Japanese successfully bridged the Solo River and continued their advance.
 On 5 March, the Abe Unit crossed the Brantas River and captured the bridge at Kediri.
 On 5 March, Sakaguchi units entered Yogyakarta.
 On 8 March, the Japanese entered Cilacap and Surabaya.